FilipeChagasDev/CppGarbageCollector/README.md

    }
 ```

-If the cast is made between incompatible types, a runtime_error will be throwed.
+If the cast is made between incompatible types, a <i>runtime_error</i> will be throwed.
 The following example shows one such case:

 ```cpp
    int main()